Oskar1504/songstats-api/README.md

 ## Howto
 - specify artists in ``/server/data/loadArtists.json``
     - available sources = ``spotify |apple_music | amazon | deezer | instagram | tiktok | youtube | shazam | tracklist | beatport | soundcloud | facebook | itunes``
         - and more.
 Check the songstats website to find more
 - run `npm run scrap`
     - this will scrap an copy all the data from songstats
     - you can also reduce the delay between each request to speed up the process
-        - be carefull you can mybe get softbanned from the website when delay to short
+        - **be carefull you can mybe get softbanned from the website when delay to short**
 - specify/edit ``.env`` file to your needs
+    - copy `.env-template` and rename
-- after the script finished run `npm run start`
+- after the scrap.js script finished run `npm run start`

 for dev
 - use ``npm run dev``